5 Terrifying Flash Floods In Arizona

 Arizona felt the effects of Hurricane Rosa that hit Mexico.

-In early October 2018, Hurricane Rosa, another Pacific Hurricane that hit Mexico, dumped its remnants on Arizona.
-This resulted in the city of Phoenix’s eighth most rainy day ever.
+In early October 2018, Hurricane Rosa, another Pacific hurricane that hit Mexico, dumped its remnants on Arizona.
+This resulted in the city of Phoenix’s eighth most rainy day in history.
 Many who attempted an early morning commute found lakes where roads used to be.
-Some people had to be rescued from their cars, and hikers were warned not to use slot canyons in the area and to be aware of the flash flood risk.
+Some people had to be rescued from their cars, and hikers were warned to avoid slot canyons in the area.
 Luckily, no one died in this event.

 Are There More Flash Floods in Arizona Now?